huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the instance.
-If omitted, the provider-level region will work as default.
-Changing this creates a new resource.
+* `region` - (Optional) The region in which to create the instance.
+If omitted, the provider-level region will be used.
+Changing this creates a new server.

 * `name` - (Required) A unique name for the resource.